xcat2/xcat-core/xCAT-test/dhcptest/spec.md

   pool address versus being ignored -- they belong in separate `.conf` files, chosen by whoever knows how the network under test is configured.
 Running both against one network will always fail one of them.

+### What this specification does not cover on the wire

+Stated so that a green run is not read as more than it is:

+- **DHCPv6.** `dhcptest` speaks IPv4 only: it builds a BOOTP frame on UDP 68→67.
+Everything under *Feature: IPv6* is therefore either asserted from the generated configuration in `xCAT-test/unit/dhcp_*.t` or not asserted at all.
+- **Relay agents.** `giaddr` and option 82 decide which subnet a reply is drawn from, and no scenario here sends a relayed request: doing it honestly needs a relay agent on a second network, not a forged `giaddr` from the same wire.
+  The hierarchy scenarios cover the part that is observable without one -- a pool handed to another server stops being offered.
+- **Service node deployment as a distinct case.** A service node boots exactly as a compute node does; what differs is what it serves afterwards, which is `servicenode.dhcpinterfaces` and the delegated pool.
+Both are covered, as `[config]` and as the hierarchy scenarios respectively.
+- **The architectures no loader exists for on the machine under test.** The fixture skips those by name rather than asserting a filename that was never configured; read the log for which ones actually ran.